My Feature Writing Template: Given/When/Then

 “Then when they finish filling out the form, if they’re a new customer, they’ll be redirected to the welcome page, and if they’re an existing customer, they’ll be redirected to their dashboard.
 Unless they’ve come from our holiday marketing page– always send those people to the refer-a-friend page.”

-There is so much complexity hiding this paragraph… three stories at least!
+There is so much complexity hiding this paragraph!
 Many tickets I’ve seen contain multiple paragraphs like this.
 They omit information, duplicate information, and contradict themselves.
-That’s our brains work when dumping information.
+That’s how our brains work when dumping information.

-Images are even higher bandwidth than stories and can be even more confusing.
-Put two engineers, a designer, and a stakeholder in front of some wireframes and ask them to describe what a page does.
+Images like screenshots or wireframes, without additional context, have even higher bandwidth than stories and can thus be even more confusing.
+Put two engineers, a designer, and a stakeholder in front of some wireframes and ask them to describe how a feature works.
 It’s amazing how many disagreements can arise.

 Stories Reveal Complexity